World's Largest Buffalo

 Jamestown, North Dakota

-The World's Largest Buffalo was built in 1959 at the behest of a local booster who wanted "to create something so, big and magnificent, that passersby would have to stop in the city."
-Well, at least they pull off of the interstate.
+The World's Largest Buffalo was built in 1959 at the behest of Harold Newman, a local booster who said he wanted "to create something so big and magnificent that passersby would have to stop in the city."

 The buffalo is built of concrete, 26 feet tall, 46 feet long, and weighs 60 tons.
 Its butt faces the Interstate, which did not arrive until several years after the buffalo.

-The Buffalo's existence inspired Henry Leuher to build a giant Hereford bull in nearby Pettibone in the 1970s.
+The buffalo inspired fellow North Dakotan Henry Leuher to build a giant Hereford bull in nearby Pettibone in the 1970s.
 Both Henry and his bull are now gone, but the buffalo remains.
-His gonads are in the same all-star category as Albert the Bull (Audubon, IA) and Babe the Blue Ox (Klamath, CA).
+His gonads are in the same all-star category as Albert the Bull (Audubon, Iowa) and Babe the Blue Ox (Klamath, California).

-Also here is the Pioneer Village and Buffalo Museum with a herd of live bison, including two rare albinos: "Dakota Miracle" and her mom "White Cloud."
+Surrounding the buffalo are the Pioneer Village and National Buffalo Museum, which has a herd of live bison, including two rare albinos: "Dakota Miracle" and her mom "White Cloud."
 Live buffalo roam the hillsides beyond, but keep their distance from snapshot-craving tourists.
-When we asked why, the information booth kid explains: "They're not like dogs."
+When we asked why, the information booth kid explained, "They're not like dogs."

-2010 Update: After more than 50 years of nameless fame, the buffalo has officially been christened "Dakota Thunder," which sounds more like a name for a minor league baseball team.
+In 2010, after more than 50 years of nameless fame, the buffalo was officially christened "Dakota Thunder."